jostrzol/mst-proj/README.md

 > The third scenario `3-pid` requires additional setup.
 See
 > [scenario `3-pid` setup](#scenario-3-pid-setup).

+> [!NOTE]
+> Running on the ESP32 requires elevated privileges to flash the program onto
+> the board.
+Also, it may sometimes fail -- in such case just restart the
+> operation until successful.

 ## Configuration

 Configuration is done through a `.env` file in the root of the repository.
 It